 The Minister of Foreign Affairs, European Union and Cooperation, José Manuel Albares, held a meeting today, March 3, with the ambassadors of the Asian countries accredited in Spain, at our headquarters in Barcelona.

-Throughout the meeting with the Asian ambassadors, to discuss the main challenges, synergies and cooperation options between Spain and its countries, Albares conveyed to them the desire and intention of the Spanish Government “to work even harder for the growth of our bilateral ties with Asian countries,” y has announced the reinforcement of the economic, political and cultural presence of Spain in the region, as witnessed by the upcoming opening of a Consulate General in Bangalore (India).
+During the meeting with the Asian ambassadors, to discuss the main challenges, synergies and cooperation options between Spain and their countries, Albares has conveyed to them the desire and intention of the Spanish Government “to work even harder for the growth of our bilateral ties with Asian countries,” y has announced the reinforcement of the economic, political and cultural presence of Spain in the region, as witnessed by the upcoming opening of a Consulate General in Bangalore (India).

 To do this, it has offered them the full collaboration of Casa Asia and the Council Foundations Spain-China, Spain-Japan, Spain-India and Spain-Australia, as the most important tools of public diplomacy to promote the encounter between the societies of both regions.